merrymeerkat/Proofs/README.md

 # Proofs
-Some mathemtical proofs written by me on LaTeX.
+Some simple mathematical proofs written on LaTeX.
 Proofs are in English unless otherwise stated.